Dionkal/CS457-Introduction_to_Information_Security_Systems/README.md

 **Note:** Fopen logs access denied when errno is set to EACCES, whereas fwrites logs access denied whenever it fails.
-Also note that frwite doesn't update the fingerprint of the file.
-The fingerprint will change only after the user closes the file with fclose.

 **RUNNING:** In order to run demo with the modified shared object you need to type the following command: